• About TTT

 355 Sunday Farms Lane, Fredericksburg, TX

 The excitement of Fredericksburg Trade Days at Sunday Farms is contagious and one of my favorite trade days.
-I try to go to the hill country on a trade days weekend.
+I try to go to the Texas Hill Country on a trade days weekend.
 It’s near the Pedernales River, Lavender trails, and Enchanted Rock.
 And very close to all the wineries!

 When: Always the 3rd weekend of every Month with a Special Thanksgiving Show.